Tech-at-DU/Tweet-Generator/P00-Lets-Get-Started/README.md

 As you go through this tutorial, you will regularly update your progress on Github and through a deployed solution.

 - You are required to commit each new feature or update to Github.
 These commits represent the minimum commit frequency; feel free to commit more often.
-- You will also regularly deploy updates to your Flask web server on Heroku.
+- You will also regularly deploy updates to your Flask web server on Render.

 > [!ATTENTION]
 > This tutorial uses starter code: